Jedi Training: Trials of the Temple: Jedi Training: Trials of the Temple

 In Jedi Training: Trials of the Temple, the group again goes through the training with the Jedi master (Vanzell Mar-Klar) and a Jedi Apprentice (Nedriss Narr).
 Then, the group uses the force to open the doors to the Temple.
 Darth Vader comes out, followed by The Seventh Sister.
 Each trainee on the upper platform fights Vader, while each trainee on the lower platform fights The Seventh Sister from Star Wars Rebels.
 After each trainee has faced off with a villain, Vader and The Seventh Sister turn to leave.
 Right before they would go through the doors, they turn around to seemingly fight again.
 The Jedi master then leads the trainees in using the Force to push The Seventh Sister and Vader back into the Temple.

 Darth Maul then comes out of the Temple and begins a fight with the Jedi Apprentice.
 Yoda then speaks to the Apprentice, who had previously been trying to stay out of the fight.
 The Apprentice then battles and defeats Maul.
 Right before killing Maul, the trainees tell the Apprentice to stop.
 The Apprentice lets Maul live, and Maul goes back into the Temple.
 Maul comes back out and the trainees once again use the Force and push Maul back into the Temple.
 Trainees then return the training lightsabers and robe, and are given a diploma for their participation.

 On February 21, 2016, Kylo Ren replaced Darth Maul at Disney's Hollywood Studios.
 At Disneyland, Kylo Ren made his first appearance in the show, replacing Darth Maul, on March 5, 2016.
 On September 17, 2017, Kylo Ren replaced The Seventh Sister in both parks.

 Star Wars Weekends

 Jedi Training Academy originally was a part of Star Wars Weekends and only took place during it.
-While it is now being featured daily throughout the year, it was especially popular during Star Wars Weekends.